achekh/neos-critical-github-io/APIs/ui-api/animation.md

 ## Methods

-- **Array.\\ Animation.export() ** - Exports the animation queue.
+- **Array.\\ Animation.export()** - Exports the animation queue.
 Previous animation operations will be cleared after each call of the `export` method.
-- **Animation Animation.step(Object object) ** - End of the set of animations.
+- **Animation Animation.step(Object object)** - End of the set of animations.
 You can call any number of animation methods in a set of animations, all animations in the set will start at the same time, and the next set of animations will not start until the current set ends.
-- **Animation Animation.matrix()- **Same as transform-function matrix
+- **Animation Animation.matrix()** - Same as transform-function matrix
-- **Animation Animation.matrix3d() ** Same as transform-function matrix3d
+- **Animation Animation.matrix3d()** - Same as transform-function matrix3d
-- **Animation Animation.rotate(number angle) ** - Rotates clockwise from the origin by an angle.
+- **Animation Animation.rotate(number angle)** - Rotates clockwise from the origin by an angle.
 - **Animation Animation.rotate3d(number x, number y, number z, number angle)** - Rotates clockwise from the X-axis by an angle.
 - **Animation Animation.rotateX(number angle)** - Rotates clockwise from the X-axis by an angle.
 - **Animation Animation.rotateY(number angle)** - Rotates clockwise from the Y-axis by an angle.